 While many would not like a watchdog over their back, it may be beneficial for everyone.
 Stricter requirements and certifications may create an environment that makes everyone accountable for their technology, which may improve reactions among doctors.

-The chief concerns that the Senate Bill wishes to address are ones about interoperability and usability, that is, valuable use of health information, and ease of use for doctors and other users of EHRs.
+The chief concerns that the Senate Bill wishes to address are ones about interoperability and usability, that is, a valuable use of health information, and ease of use for doctors and other users of EHRs.
 Governmental oversight could be beneficial as they could bridge the communication gap between vendors and hospital staff.

 In the end, everyone’s goal is interoperability and a healthcare climate that works for everyone.
 How we get there, is still up for debate.